 * U.S. production hits 9.5 million barrels per day

-Brent crude futures, the international benchmark for oil prices, were at $52.64 per barrel at 0639 GMT, down 8 cents, or 0.2 percent, from their last close.
+Brent crude futures, the international benchmark for oil prices, were at $52.72 per barrel at 0139 GMT, unchanged from their last close.

-Traders said the market was dampened by rising U.S. production, which has broken through 9.5 million barrels per day (bpd), its highest since July 2015. <C-OUT-T-EIA>
+Traders said the market was somewhat held back by rising U.S. production, which has broken through 9.5 million barrels per day (bpd), its highest since July 2015. <C-OUT-T-EIA>

-But there are indicators that U.S. output may soon slow, as energy firms cut rigs drilling for new oil for a second week in three, the Baker Hughes energy services firm reported on Friday.
+But the rise in U.S. output may soon slow, as energy firms cut rigs drilling for new oil for a second week in three, the Baker Hughes energy services firm reported on Friday.
 Drillers cut five oil rigs in the week to Aug.
 18, bringing the total count down to 763, Baker Hughes said. <RIG-OL-USA-BHI>

 "The rig count suffered its biggest fall since January, adding to signs that the market is tightening," ANZ bank said on Monday.